 “You have no reason to fear me.
 I’m not the priestess you think I am.”

 Blue eyes flashed.
 “Have you forgotten I saw you at the battle of Boyne?
 Face of an angel, heart of obsidian.
 Your lies won’t work on me.”
 His voice hardened.
 “And don’t try any magic either, if you want to live another day.”

 His words swirled around her like strums of music.
 He thought she would use magic on him?
 Human manipulation was against all she had been taught.
 Her lips parted, and her gaze narrowed, sorting out possibilities.
 Damn right she would.
 She just had to figure out how.

 I hope you enjoyed the snippet based on the word prompt crush.
 Thanks for stopping by.
 Make sure to visit the other fabulous authors at Tuesday Tales.

 Cheers & Happy Reading!

-Flossie Benton Rogers, Conjuring the Magic with Paranormal Fantasy Romance
+Flossie Benton Rogers, Conjuring the Magic in Romance